 Total Semester Hours required for the Degree: 120 semester hours

-Total semester hours required for the Degree: 120 semester hours sh
+Total semester hours required for the Degree: 120 sh

 Total semester hours required for the CDS Major: 58-59 sh

 Students who wish to enter the professions of speech-language pathology or audiology typically earn a Bachelor of Science (B.S.) in Communication Disorders & Sciences (CDS) and then apply to graduate programs in either area.
 The required levels of training for certification by the American Speech-Language-Hearing Association, the Illinois State Board of Education, and the Illinois Department of Financial and Professional Regulation are the Master’s Degree in CDS for speech-language pathologists, and the Doctor of Audiology for audiologists.
 Admission into graduate programs in speech-language pathology or audiology is competitive.
 Students completing their B.S. in CDS should apply to accredited graduate institutions during the Fall term of their senior year.